New bus network on Île-des-Sœurs

 Rethinking the bus network together

-Between now and 2026, a number of major public transit projects will be commissioned, including the REM, the Pie-IX BRT, and in a few years, the Blue line extension and the expansion of our fleet of buses with the addition of 300 vehicles.
-Deployment of these projects, along with urban development, will have an impact on how you use bus service.
-Now is therefore the ideal time to rethink the bus network to make it even more attractive and better adapted to changes on the Island of Montréal.
+In the coming months, a number of major public transit projects will be commissioned, including the REM, the Pie-IX BRT, and in a few years, the Blue line extension.
+Deployment of these projects, your mobility needs, and urban development will have an impact on how you use bus service.
+Now is therefore the ideal time to rethink the bus network together to make it even more attractive and better adapted to changes on the Island of Montréal.